 - Whole Blood consists of serum plus cellular material and fibrinogen (clotting agent).

-- Serum or plasma is blood which has been filtered to remove the cellular material and fibrinogen.
+- Serum or plasma is the blood that has been filtered to remove the cellular material and fibrinogen.

 - Typically, a blood alcohol content analysis of plasma or serum will result in approximately a 16% higher alcohol content than a test of whole blood.